-Michael S. Simmons, age 51, has served as our vice chairman of the board and chief executive officer since January 2023, and on our board of directors and as our president since May 2022.
+Michael S. Simmons, age 52, has served as our vice chairman of the board and chief executive officer since January 2023, and on our board of directors and as our president since 2022.
 He previously served as our senior vice president, finance from 2021 to 2022 and as our vice president and chief accounting officer from 2019 to 2021.
 He currently serves as vice chairman of the board of Kronos Worldwide, NL and CompX and as president and chief executive officer of Contran.
-He has served as a director of CompX since May 2022 and as a director of Kronos Worldwide, NL and Contran since January 2023.
+He has served as a director of CompX since 2022 and as a director of Kronos Worldwide, NL and Contran since January 2023.
 Mr. Simmons has served in various accounting and financial positions (including officer positions) in various companies related to us and Contran since 2018.
 From 1994 to 2018, Mr. Simmons was employed by PwC, most recently as a managing director.
+Mr. Simmons is not related to Lisa K. Simmons, who may be deemed to control Valhi.